-The Yukon flag has three vertical panels: a green panel, a central panel of white and a blue panel.
-The Yukon coat of arms appears on the central panel framed by two stems of fireweed.
+The Yukon flag has 3 vertical panels: a green panel, a central panel of white and a blue panel.
+The Yukon coat of arms appears on the central panel framed by 2 stems of fireweed.
 The green symbolizes the forests, white signifies snow and the blue represents Yukon's rivers and lakes.

 The Yukon flag was the winning submission to a territory-wide design competition sponsored by the Whitehorse branch of the Royal Canadian Legion as part of Canada's 1967 centennial year celebrations.